angarsky/diveintopython/learn/install/mac.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/install/mac

 Installing Python on a Mac computer is a straightforward and simple process that can be accomplished in just a few minutes.

 ## How to Install Python on Mac OS